5 reasons why vintage furniture is perfect for small spaces

 1. Designed for small spaces - then and now

-3. Storage space heroes!
-Many vintage pieces are true storage space wonders.
+3. Storage heroes!
+Many vintage pieces are true storage wonders

 Why small spaces are a reality today

 At the end of the last century, owning a house was a big dream for many Europeans.
 In countries like Germany, land was affordable, and banks were happy to offer loans.
-Even today, about 65% of people dream of living in a detached house.
+Even today, about 65% of people dream of living in a single-family home.
 But things have changed.
-Nowadays, not many people can afford large plots of land, and some simply don't want to for environmental reasons.
+Nowadays, not many people can afford large plots, and some simply don't want to for environmental reasons.

 Average living space per person: